 Those areas remain important even after the recent drop below 13.60-.50 area, which has now been reversed on the push back above it.
-That said, the 14.00 area remains the more major congestion it is once again above, reinforced by a confluence of all of the weekly MAs around 14.00-13.90.
-That opens the door to a retest of the 14.40-.50 area and 14.69 (December high.)
+That said, the 14.00 area remains the more major congestion it is once again below, reinforced by a confluence of all of the weekly MAs around 14.00-13.90.
+Higher resistance remains in the 14.40-.50 area and 14.69 (December high.)

-USD/RUB is an outlier on the current EMERGING CURRENCIES weakness due to the sustained Crude Oil recovery from the depths of the
+USD/RUB is an outlier on the current EMERGING CURRENCIES weakness due to the sustained Crude Oil recovery from the depths of the December selloff.

-December selloff.
 It had reacted back down from above 67.00 yet was back above both it and 68.00 on the suffering of the Crude Oil market, even if it failed once again at the 70.00 area resistance (just like early September.)